SMTG-Bham/easyunfold/docs/examples/example_nabis2.md

 ## Standard Unfolded Band Structure
 We have previously calculated the `easyunfold.json` file from the calculation using `easyunfold calculate WAVECAR`.
-Using `easyunfold unfold plot --colour-norm 0.5`, we obtain the following unfolded band structure:
+Using `easyunfold unfold plot --intensity 2`, we obtain the following unfolded band structure:

 ```{figure} ../../examples/NaBiS2/NaBiS2_unfold-plot.png
 :alt: NaBiS2 unfolded band structure